jamedeus/micropython-smarthome/frontend/README.md

 sudo docker build -t micropython-smarthome:1.0 . -f frontend/docker/Dockerfile
 ```

-Copy the [docker-compose.yaml example](frontend/docker/docker-compose.yaml) and make changes as needed, then run `docker compose up -d`.
+Copy the [docker-compose.yaml example](frontend/docker/docker-compose.yaml) and make changes as needed.

 Supported Env Vars:
 - `ALLOWED_HOSTS`: Comma-separated list of domains and IPs where the app can be reached, all others will be blocked.
 Defaults to wildcard if omitted (not recommended).